moq-wg/moq-transport/draft-ietf-moq-transport.md

 The REQUESTED-EXTENSION parameter (key 0x02) allows the client to request the server to acknowledge support for  multiple Extension Header types
 {{object-extensions}} which are required for operation.
-The value is a concatenation of varints, each describing a 32-bit extension header type.
+The value is a concatenation of varints, each describing an integer extension header type.
 This parameter is optional.
 If this parameter is present in the CLIENT_SETUP message, then the server MUST respond with a REQUESTED-EXTENSION parameter in its SERVER_SETUP message.
 This parameter